divaprotocol/oracles/docs/Tellor.md

 # Tellor contract

 The Tellor contract is where reporters submit their values to be used in DIVA Protocol.
-In this section, we will provide an overview of the Tellor protocol is and explain how users can report values to the Tellor contract.
+In this section, we will provide an overview of the Tellor Protocol and explain how users can report values to it.

 <!-- All the details about submitting DIVA related values to the Tellor contract are outlined in the [Tellor documentation][tellor-docs].
 The easiest and safest way to obtain the right `queryId` for submitting values to Tellor is by using the [`getQueryDataAndId`](#getquerydataandid) inside the Tellor adapter contract. -->

-## What is Tellor protocol
+## What is Tellor Protocol

 Tellor is a decentralized oracle protocol that allows smart contracts on EVM chains to securely and reliably access data from off-chain sources, including data from other chains.
 It uses a decentralized network of stakers to provide this data, and incentivizes them with the Tellor token (TRB) to maintain the integrity of the network.

-## How Tellor protocol works
+## How Tellor Protocol works

-To participate in the Tellor protocol as a reporter, users must stake TRB tokens.
+To participate in the Tellor Protocol as a reporter, users must stake TRB tokens.
 The amount of TRB required for one stake is equal to the minimum of $1'500 or 100 TRB.
 This allows a reporter to submit one value every 12 hours.
 If a user wishes to submit more values during the same period, they must stake additional TRB tokens in proportion to the number of values they wish to submit.
 For example, if a user wants to submit two values every 12 hours, they must stake twice the amount of TRB required for one stake.

 Assuming that the value of TRB is at least $15 (corresponding to 100 TRB required for one stake), the reporting process is as follows:
 * Reporters submit values to a specific key, also known as queryId.
 Only one value can be reported per queryId and block.
-* If a reported value is deemed incorrect, it can be disputed for a maximum of 12 hours from the time of reporting.
+* If a reported value is deemed incorrect, anyone can dispute it for a maximum of 12 hours from the time of reporting.
 Disputers pay a dispute fee starting at 10 TRB, which doubles up to a maximum of 100 TRB with each round of dispute for a given queryId.
-* If a value gets disputed, it is removed from the key-value mapping and enters Tellor's [dispute resolution process](#disputes), which takes at least 2 days.
-The reporting process continues uninterrupted, allowing other reporters to submit valid values.

-To ensure the reliability of reported data, only data reports that have remained undisputed for a specified duration (up to 12 hours) should be considered valid.
-The Tellor adapter selects a maximum duration of 12 hours and utilizes the earliest value that satisfies this criterion as the settlement value, ignoring any subsequent values that also meet the condition.

-## Disputes

-Any party can challenge data submissions of any reporters when a value is placed on-chain.
-A challenger must submit a dispute fee to each challenge.
-Once a challenge is submitted, the potentially malicious reporter who submitted the value is placed in a locked state for the duration of the vote.
+* Once a dispute is submitted, the potentially malicious reporter who submitted the value is placed in a locked state for the duration of the vote.
 For the next two days, TRB holders vote on the validity of the reported value.
 All TRB holders have an incentive to maintain an honest oracle and can vote on the dispute.
-For more information, refer to the official [Tellor docs](https://docs.tellor.io/tellor/disputing-data/introduction).
+The disputed value is removed from the key-value store and the reporting process continues uninterrupted, allowing other reporters to submit valid values.
+For more information on Tellor's dispute process, refer to the official [Tellor docs](https://docs.tellor.io/tellor/disputing-data/introduction).

+To ensure the reliability of reported data, Tellor recommends that only data reports that have remained undisputed for a specified duration (up to 12 hours) should be considered valid.
+The Tellor adapter implements the maximum duration of 12 hours and utilizes the earliest value that satisfies this criterion as the settlement value, ignoring any subsequent values that also meet the condition.

 # Tellor adapter contract